IamjustaOversizedKidddoo/CODE-NOIR/README.md

 EXPLANATION
 ```

-Where applicable, the system can distinguish between:
+Where applicable, information can be distinguished as:

 ```text
 CONFIRMED